 Samsung is Testing Android 17-Based One UI 9 for These Galaxy Devices

-Samsung is in the final stages of One UI 8.5 stable rollout and could wrap it up before the end of this month.
-At the same time, the company is also quietly working on its next major software update โ Android 17-based One UI 9.
-According to early reports, Samsung could officially debut the stable version around late July.
-This post lists out all the devices that have appeared with One UI 9 test builds so far.
-Last updated on June 16, 2026.
+Samsung has now wrapped the One UI 8.5 stable rollout and now, the company is quietly working on its next major software update — Android 17-based One UI 9.
+As far as we know, Samsung will officially debut the stable version with the upcoming foldables.
+This roundup lists out all the devices that have appeared with One UI 9 test builds so far.

 Samsung expands One UI 9 internal testing

-While One UI 8.5 remains Samsungโs immediate priority, internal testing for One UI 9 has already begun for several Galaxy devices.
-The beta program is already live for the Galaxy S26 series, with other devices like the S25 lineup and Z7 foldables expected to join the beta testing as well.
-The stable version will debut with Samsung’s next line of foldables โ the Galaxy Z Fold 8 Ultra, Galaxy Z Fold 8 (Wide), and Galaxy Z Flip 8.
+Internal testing for One UI 9 has been live for a bunch of several Galaxy devices.
+The beta program is already live for the Galaxy S26 series, with other devices like the S25 lineup and Z7 foldables expected to join beta testing in the coming months.
+The stable version will debut with Samsung’s next line of foldables — the Galaxy Z Fold 8 Ultra, Galaxy Z Fold 8 (Wide), and Galaxy Z Flip 8.

 S series